Test Grade Calculator

 Can I use this as a quiz grade calculator?

 Yes.
 Enter total quiz questions and correct answers.
 It calculates your quiz grade percentage and letter grade the same way it handles full exams.
-For grading an entire class’s quizzes at once, the easy grader for teachers handles batch scoring more efficiently.
+For grading an entire class’s quizzes at once, the Class Grader Calculator handles batch scoring more efficiently.

 How do I calculate grade percentage for a test?